RensTillmann/super-forms/docs/import-export.md

 #### Export specific forms

-?> This method allows you to export just one form by **copy pasting** the form code and settings.
+?> This method allows you to export just one form.

 _This is probably one of the most used and easiest ways to import your forms cross-site.
 This method comes in handy if you just need to export and import a couple of forms and not all of them._